-Once you have an understanding of how your benefits compare against what others in your industry are offering, or other companies of a similar size are offering, you can start documenting your policy.
-A relocation policy should be considered an extension of your organization, so consider using the same writing style that is used in other company communications and documents.
+Once you have decided on which benefits to offer, you can start documenting your policy.
+A relocation policy should be an extension of your organization, so consider using the same writing style that's used in other company communications and documents.
 Just be sure to balance this with using clear, direct language that’s easy for relocating employees to understand.

 This is a simple policy, but it clearly states what the employee is receiving ($12,000 lump sum with tax assistance), when they will receive it (3 weeks before start date), and who to reach out to for questions